FOUNDED IN 1979

 The Polus Center continues to broaden the scope of its mission beyond the provision of direct care services, to include planning and development consultation services on the national and international level.

-With support from and in partnership with the U.S. Department of State Office of Weapons Removal and Abatement (PM/WRA), the Polus Center has been providing physical rehabilitation and creating social and economic opportunities for victims of landmines and explosive remnants of war (ERW) for over 15 years throughout Latin America.
+With support from the U.S. Department of State Office of Weapons Removal and Abatement (PM/WRA), and other public and private foundations the Polus Center has been providing physical rehabilitation and creating social and economic opportunities for survivors of landmines and explosive remnants of war (ERW) for over 15 years throughout Latin America, Africa, and the Middle East.

-This victim assistance work has included training for rehabilitation staff, distribution of prosthetic/orthotic mobility aids, and income generation programs for people with disabilities to improve their livelihoods and help them to achieve valued roles within their local communities.
+This survivor assistance work has included training for rehabilitation staff, distribution of prosthetic/orthotic mobility aids, child refugee trauma counseling and income generation programs for people with disabilities to improve their livelihoods.

-The Polus Center has an established track record for creating innovative and flexible person centered victim assistance.
-Grassroots development projects and mini-grants help people with disabilities create or maintain small businesses, access educational opportunities, combat social stigma, and become re-integrated into their communities.
+The Polus Center has an established track record for creating innovative and flexible person-centered victim assistance for individuals impacted by landmines and other explosive remnants of war.
+Grassroots development projects and small grants to help people to create or maintain small businesses, access educational opportunities, combat social stigma, and live as productive and valued members of their communities.

-The Polus Center continues to support the rehabilitation needs of war-wounded Syrian victims of conflict in Jordan, and have begun victim assistance outreach to landmine victims living in countries such as Tajikistan and the Democratic Republic of Congo.
-In Colombia, the Polus Center recently received an additional $250,000 grant from the Department of State (PM/WRA) to continue victim assistance for victims of conflict living in coffee growing communities, and are in the process of becoming registered in Colombia so that we can partner with deminig organizations to bring a holistic approach to mine action in the región ravaged by decades of conflict.
+The Polus Center continues to support the rehabilitation needs of war-wounded Syrian victims of conflict in Jordan and engages in outreach to landmine survivors living in Colombia and the Democratic Republic of Congo.
+Polus Center recently received a $300,000 grant from the Department of State (PM/WRA) to support victims of conflict living in coffee growing communities ravaged by decades of war and unrest.

-In Massachusetts, U.S.A., the Polus Center has supported people with a range of disabilities since 1979.
-Beginning with traditional residential and vocational services for people with developmental disabilities, the Polus Center was one of the pioneers of the concept of person-centered "shared living," where people with and without disabilities shared their lives and homes in the community of their choice.
+In Massachusetts, U.S.A., the Polus Center has supported people with disabilities since 1979.
+Beginning with traditional residential and vocational services for people with developmental disabilities, the Polus Center was one of the pioneers of the concept of person-centered "shared living,".
+In this innovative program, people with and without disabilities shared their lives and homes in the community of their choice.
 People in congregated group homes and employment workshops moved to their own homes and found competitive integrated employment opportunities.

-In 2015 the Polus Center shifted its strategic focus to international efforts for victims of conflict, and in Massachusetts to innovative employment and training programs for people with a wide range of disabilities, especially those who are legally blind.
-We continue a small amount of residential support through our partnership with Family Care at Home, which helps low income families and friends provide care for their loved ones at home, thus avoiding the need to move into a medical or institutional setting.
-Our primary work in Massachusetts today is to help people with disabilities gain the skills, credentials, career support and work opportunities to help them find competitive integrated employment.
-This includes supporting the implementation of the Disabilities Employment Initiative in North Central Massachusetts, adapting Project SEARCH to support long term unemployed adults who are legally blind, and implementation of an innovative program for youth with vision impairments called the Envision Success Project (ESP).
+In 2015 the Polus Center shifted its focus to employment and training programs for people with a wide range of disabilities, especially those who are legally blind.
+Our primary work in Massachusetts today is to help people with disabilities gain the skills, credentials, career-support and work opportunities to help them find competitive employment.
+This includes Project SEARCH a Disabilities Employment Initiative in North Central Massachusetts, adapting to help long-term unemployed adults who are legally blind, and the implementation of an innovative program for youth with vision impairments called the Envision Success Project (ESP).
 We are currently developing a new "soft skills" and work readiness training program for people with a range of disabilities and a new On-The-Job training program for people with vision loss.

 People are more alike than different